SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP White Blood Cells I-IV_Rinker.md

 T-ALL t lymphoblastic leukemias
 - 15% of childhood ALLs = more common in adolescents
 - 20+% blasts in peripheral and/or bone marrow - can happen in both lymph nodes (**lymphomas**) and bone marrow
-	- maeks mediastinal mass with thymus involvement -
+	- makes mediastinal mass with thymus involvement -
 - leukocytosis w/ lymphoblasts, anemia, neutropenia, thrombocytopenia all in periphery
 - flow cyt
 	- markers; CD34, TdT imaturity